patfiaux/CRSsim/README.md

 ## 4.1 Simulations

 ### 4.1.1 Simulation guides
 If guides are directly provided by the user, the .csv file should have columns for chromosome, start position and end position labeled `chrom`, `start`, and `end`, respectively.
 All chromosome are given as a string.
 For `chrom` the spelling of the individual chromosomes not matter as long as the same chromosome has the same spelling ('chr8' and 'Chr8' will be recognized as two different chromosomes). `start` and `end` values are given as numbers.
-Here the top from the file provided at `../Example_data/Example_selectionScreen_info.csv`:
+For Cas9, CRISPRi, and CRISPRa screens, the distance between the start and end sites should be set to something small, such as *start = target site - 20* and *end = target site*.
+Here the top from the file provided at `Example_selectionScreen_info.csv`:

 | chrom | start | end |
 |----------|----------|----------|